jsliacan/flagmatic-w/README.md

     $ sage -python setup.py install

+**WARNING:**

+  * Check whether the installation finished without errors.
+If you're missing permissions, re-run the last command as a superuser.
+  * Make sure you refresh/restart your Terminal after the install for changes to take effect.
-If you are getting an error about a missing `gcc` command you are probably on a Mac and  you will need to install Command Line Tools by typing `xcode-select --install` in Terminal.
+  * If you are getting an error about a missing `gcc` command you are probably on a Mac and  you will need to install Command Line Tools by typing `xcode-select --install` in Terminal.

+### Running example scripts ###

+Make sure that the script begins with `from flagmatic.all import *` or that you have imported everything yourself.
+Assuming the script is called `test.sage`, navigate to the directory with the script and type

+    $ runfile test.sage

+Alternatively, you can type in the script line by line into the Sage interpreter.

 ### Verifying stability ###